AlexSH4499/robonet/README.md

 ---

 ## Libraries(or dependencies)
-- Django
-- Django Rest Framework
+---
 - requests (Python 3 and 2.7)
 - coreapi
 - Leap Motion SDK
 - Niryo One Python API (Python 2.7)

----

-# How to run

-**Requirements**

-- SSH
-- Router or LAN available
-- Python 2.7.x & Python 3.7.x
 - virtualenv (comes with Python 3 already)
 - requests
 - django
 - django-restframework
 - paramiko (Python 2.7)[This is a commodity and not a necessity for transferring the scripts onto the robot]

+---

+# How to run

+**Requirements**

+---

+- SSH or equivalent on Windows
+- Router or LAN available (Any OSI Layer 3 device should suffice)
+- Python 2.7.x & Python 3.7.x

 ---

 **NOTE**